jeffjaehoyang/new-jeffyang.io/src/data/hero/index.md

 ---
 category: 'hero section'
-title: 'Frontend Developer'
+title: 'Student & Software Engineer'
-subtitle: 'I am the Great Gatsby'
+subtitle: "Hi there!
+I'm Jeff 👋"
-content: 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.'
+content: "I’m a Northwestern senior looking to make positive impact on the world through code.
+This space looks to achieve even a fraction of that goal and learn from others in turn.
+Thank you for stopping by, and enjoy!"
 linkTo: '/resume/'
-linkText: 'View My Profile'
+linkText: 'View Resume'
 ---